MonkeyDLuffyG2/Ink-Code-Book-Club-EJS-Codes/README.md

 # Ink-Code-Book-Club-EJS-Codes
-Here I'll be posting my attempts or solutions to the given exercises in the book Eloquent Javascript.
+Hey, I'm a student in computer engineering and an aspiring software developer, here I'll be posting my attempts or solutions to the given exercises in the book Eloquent Javascript.